8 June 2018

 Kinship carer Amanda Cormick, who cares for nine children, was presented with the J C Butler Award for her hard work and dedication.

-The evening concluded with two raffle draws, a toy giveaway and some fun photo opportunities for carers and staff alike.
+The evening concluded with two raffle draws (of 40 prizes), a toy giveaway and some fun photo opportunities for carers and staff alike.